kabir/unstable-api-annotation-utils/README.md

 }
 ```

+The index file will be saved to `target/index/index.txt`.

+Valid suffixes for the file name are:
+* `.txt` - The index will be stored in plain text in a human-readable format/
-The index file will be saved to `target/index/index.txt`, and is in plain text in a human-readable format.
+* `.zip` - The index will be zipped.
+The zip contains a file called `index.txt` which contains the index in plain texzt in a human-readable format.

 ### Maven Plugin